Kvinna i solljus efter microneedling, illustrerar frågan om man kan sola efter behandling med dermaroller eller dermapen.

 In this guide, you will get a simple timeline, what happens in the skin after the treatment, and how to protect yourself properly to reduce the risk of redness and pigmentation changes.

 Microneedling creates microchannels in the skin and initiates a repair process.
-During recovery, the skin may react more strongly to things that are normally not a problem.
+During recovery, the skin can react more strongly to things that are normally not a problem.

 UV radiation can trigger increased pigment production (hyperpigmentation) when the skin is extra sensitive.
-This is particularly relevant if you are treating uneven skin tone or have a tendency for pigmentation.
+This is particularly relevant if you are treating uneven skin tone or have a predisposition to pigmentation.

-Heat and sweat can also increase irritation in the first few days.
-This means that not only tanning beds and "tanning" can be a risk – but also hot days, intense outdoor exercise, and saunas.
+Even heat and sweat can increase irritation in the first few days.
+This means that not only tanning beds and “sunbathing” can be a risk – but also warm days, intense outdoor exercise, and saunas.

 Timeline: when can you be in the sun after microneedling?